ClemensElflein/openmower.de/content/en/docs/Conversion-Guide/3-software-setup/basic-configuration/index.md

         { cols: 110, rows: 24, autoplay: false, loop: true }
     );
 </script>

+### Rename your host (optional)
+If you are running multiple robots, it's a good idea to rename your host to distinguish between them.

+You can do this by following the steps in the Knowledge Base: [Change Hostname]({{< relref "/docs/Knowledge-Base/change-hostname" >}})

+### Enable External WiFi Antenna (optional)
+If you have added an external WiFi antenna, you need to enable it.
+You can do this by following the steps in the Knowledge Base: [Enable External Antenna]({{< relref "/docs/Knowledge-Base/external-wifi-antenna" >}})

 ## Step 3.2.1: Setup Environment Variables
 Now we can start the configuration by setting the environment variables.